All Episodes

 He could do anything in the world of the darkest nature and just walk away.

-He skipped grades in high school, dropped out of college, which is NYU, managed to get a math job teaching math at uh Dalton, I believe.
+He skipped grades in high school, dropped out of college, which is NYU, managed to get a math job teaching math at Dalton, I believe.

-It was classy in your prep school.
+It was a classy New York prep school.

-Then he became a limited partner of an investment bank, Bear Stearns.
+Then he became a limited partner of an investment bank, Bear Stearns, and all of this with no degrees, no financial experience.

 Yeah.